-Usually, account maintenance fees are not applicable to private accounts unless you are an account holder of an account with a lot of personal funds in them or your bank privately.
+Usually, account maintenance fees are not applicable to private accounts, unless you are a holder of an account with a lot of personal funds in them, or your bank privately.
 However, for businesses, account maintenance fees can be extremely high.
 If you bank in Europe, the fees are subject to regulation so you are pretty safe, but if you bank in jurisdictions outside of Europe such as the Middle East, Central Asia or South America, some banks can charge up to $350 a month just to hold your account open.
-If you are in a position where you need to use non-EU Banks, we suggest using a Bank which charges fair fees for account maintenance and/or use a company like WireWallet where you can bank in Europe, but send funds globally in local currencies.
+If you are in a position where you need to use non-EU Banks, we suggest using a Bank which charges fair fees for account maintenance and/or use a company like WireWallet, where you can bank in Europe, but send funds globally in local currencies.

 4. Long Delays on Processing Payments

 Some Banks have to follow strict AML and fraud procedures, and most of the time we are happy for this as it protects us online.
 However, some Banks have been known to take weeks to send simple transactions and in a business environment, this can be detrimental to the success of a company.
 Imagine if you receive an invoice with a 7-day payment period on it, but the Bank takes 10 days to process the payment.
 You could be liable to paying interest on the invoice and this will affect your profitability.
 We suggest ensuring that all supporting documentation and necessary requirements from the Bank, are filled from your side before sending money, to ensure no delays are needed.